Mountain Ash Comprehensive School: Cynon Valley 16+ Consortium

-The school is a member of the Cynon Valley 16+ Consortium which combines the sixth-form teaching resources of several local schools.
+The school was a member of the Cynon Valley 16+ Consortium which combines the sixth-form teaching resources of several local schools.
 These schools have approximately 350 sixth-form students, most of whom travel between the schools for tuition.
 The schools have a common sixth form timetable and a common registration and assessment management information system.

 The students have access to a full sixth form curriculum to include a total of approximately 44 subjects which include traditional AS Level, A2 level and GCSE courses, and vocational BTEC, OCR and Key Skills courses.
 Some of the vocational courses are taught at Coleg y Cymoedd's Aberdare campus and at Merthyr Tydfil College.

-Mountain Ash Comprehensive School, Rhondda Cynon Taf Council and the Consortium are currently in discussion to close the Sixth Form in Mountain Ash and migrate all students who start September 2025 to Aberdare Community School.
-A cabinet meeting was held to discuss this on 20 November 2024.
+Mountain Ash Comprehensive School, Rhondda Cynon Taf Council and the Consortium began discussions to close the Sixth Form in Mountain Ash and migrate all students who start September 2025 to Aberdare Community School.
+A cabinet meeting was held to discuss this on 20 November 2024 and the outcome was announced following the meeting.